 In the open-label, randomised phase 3 study (MURANO), the incidence of TLS was 3% (6/194) in patients treated with venetoclax + rituximab.
 After 77/389 patients were enrolled in the study, the protocol was amended to incorporate the current TLS prophylaxis and monitoring measures described in “Posology” (see section 4.2).
 All events of TLS occurred during the venetoclax dose-titration phase and resolved within two days.
 All six patients completed the dose-titration and reached the recommended daily dose of 400 mg of venetoclax.
 No clinical TLS was observed in patients who followed the current 5-week dose-titration schedule and TLS prophylaxis and monitoring measures (see section 4.2).
 The rates of grade ≥3 laboratory abnormalities relevant to TLS were hyperkalaemia 1%, hyperphosphataemia 1%, and hyperuricaemia 1%.

 In the open-label, randomised phase 3 study (CLL14), the incidence of TLS was 1.4% (3/212) in patients treated with venetoclax + obinutuzumab.
 All three events of TLS resolved and did not lead to withdrawal from the study.
 Obinutuzumab administration was delayed in two cases in response to the TLS events.

+In the open-label, randomised phase 3 study (AMPLIFY), the incidence of TLS was 0.3% (1/291) in patients treated with venetoclax + acalabrutinib, and 0.4% (1/284) in patients treated with venetoclax + acalabrutinib + obinutuzumab.
+Obinutuzumab administration was delayed in response to the TLS event.
+Both cases were laboratory TLS that resolved and did not lead to withdrawal from the study.

+No adverse event of TLS was observed in the randomised phase 3 GLOW study.

+The incidence of laboratory TLS was 0.3% (1/323) in the single-arm phase 2 CAPTIVATE study, reported in one patient in the MRD-guided cohort.

 During post-marketing surveillance, TLS, including fatal events, has been reported after a single 20 mg dose of venetoclax (see sections 4.2 and 4.4).